Sakamuri V. Reddy, PhD

 Professor & Director, Osteoclast Center

 Dr. Reddy has been a member of San Antonio Cancer Research Institute, University of Pittsburgh Cancer Institute, ASBMR and a FASEB visiting professor.
 He served as an ad hoc member of the publications committee of ASBMR (2006-2009), Faculty Tenure Committee, MUSC (2006-2009); Faculty Senate, MUSC (2005-2007).
 He also served on the International Relations Committee and Medical School Admission Committee for several years at the UTHSCSA, San Antonio.
 He has also served as a peer reviewer for several national and international scientific journals and funding agencies including the NIH and DOD study sections in the field of arthritis and musculoskeletal disorders.
-Dr. Reddy has been a mentor for several postdoctoral trainees and graduate students; summer research training of undergraduate and high school students.
+Dr. Reddy has been a mentor for about 40 students which includes several postdoctoral trainees and graduate students; summer research training of undergraduate and high school students.
 He also taught the courses on Biomedical Foundation at the University of Pittsburgh and Bone Remodeling and bone loss for Biomedical Graduate students and residents at the MUSC.
 He served as an ad hoc member in several NIH study sections which includes small business grants Review (SBIR/STTR); Tumor microenvironment (TME); Core centers for musculoskeletal diseases, Ruth L. Kirschstein National Research Service Awards for Individual Fellowships and Veteran Administration (VA) merit grants.
-Dr. Reddy also served National Cancer Institute grant support panel to site visit National Comprehensive Care Cancer Center.
+Dr. Reddy also served National Cancer Institute P30 grant support panel to site visit National Comprehensive Care Cancer Center.
 He has also been a reviewer for research proposals from international organizations such as Welcome Trust Foundation, British Medical Council, UK.
-He served on the editorial board member of the Journal of Bone and Mineral Research and presently an Academic editor of Plos One online journal.
+He served on the editorial board member of the Journal of Bone and Mineral Research (JBMR) and presently an Academic editor of Plos One online journal.

 Chad Novince, DDS, PhD